PipedreamHQ/pipedream/docs/docs/quickstart/next-steps/README.md

 - Manage the execution rate and concurrency of workflow executions
 - Trigger workflows with large data files up to 5TB
 - Use a bastion host to connect to resources behind a firewall
-- Work with the file system in Node.js steps
+- Work with the file system in Node.js
+- Develop custom sources and actions
+- Contribute to the Pipedream registry

 Check out the rest of the docs to learn that and more!